Cityscape of Huntington, West Virginia: Old Main

 The Old Main Corridor project, envisioned originally as a streetscape redevelopment of 4th Avenue between Hal Greer Boulevard to 6th Street in downtown Huntington, was revamped and unveiled on October 31, 2006, at the Memorial Student Center of Marshall University.
 The goal is to connect the downtown and the university by "building off the success of Pullman Square."

 The original plan, designed in 2003, entailed the construction of gardens and a public plaza along Hal Greer Boulevard at 4th and 5th avenues adjacent to Marshall University, along with the streetscape improvements.
 The gardens and public plazas were eliminated from the revamped plans due to cost.
 The new design is estimated to cost $2.5 million.
 Funding has been secured for the project between 9th and 10th streets along 4th Avenue with construction beginning in 2007. $350,000 has been requested in a federal transportation enhancement grant that would cover the cost of streetscape improvements between Hal Greer Boulevard and 12th Street; construction on that section could begin in 2008.

 The final result will include the repaving of 4th Avenue and the reduction of lanes from four to two—one lane in each direction with left-turn lanes at each intersection—and the addition of bike lanes from Hal Greer Boulevard to 6th Street; on-street parking will not be affected.
 New trees and street lights, similar to what was installed along 3rd Avenue near Pullman Square and along 9th Street, will be installed along 4th Avenue.
 Other safety improvement projects and traffic calming features, such as the replacing of sidewalks and curb extensions, will enhance pedestrian safety.

 Kinetic Park

 Kinetic Park is a 95 acre technology park being developed along Interstate 64 in Huntington.
 There are two sections of Kinetic Park.
 The lower section of the park will be used for commercial businesses, and the upper section of the park will be used for technology startups and corporations.
 Currently, there are three commercial and eleven technology lots available.

 Commercial outlots

 The lower level of Kinetic Park has over 12 acre available for commercial uses that will complement the Technology Park area.
 Intended uses include restaurants, lodging, banking, personal services and other retail businesses that can conveniently serve employees of the Technology Park and surrounding area.
-Currently only two tenants occupy the commercial level, a Bob Evans restaurant and a TownePlace Suites by Marriott.